khanal-saroj/Data-analysis-project-for-share-price-prediction/README.md

 # Data-analysis-project-for-share-price-prediction
 A machine learning model, developed to predict the stock price movement  taking the account of company ‘Tesla’.
-A csae study to understand and implement the concept of machine learning and data science.
+A case study to understand and implement the concept of machine learning and data science.

-# Tools used - Python code in Jupyter platform, excel and data set platform for Tesla stock data.
+# Tools used - Python programming in Jupyter Notebook environment, excel and kaggle.com platform for Tesla stock data-set.